axiomatic7group/axiomatic7group/README.md

 ## The Architectural Moat: Our Four-Layer Stack

 Axiom, our main product, is the Governance, Semancti, & Action Layer for Digital Labor Most agentic workflows fail because they are purely probabilistic.
-Ax Lab wins by unifying the four critical layers of enterprise-grade digital labor:
+Our solution wins by unifying the four critical layers of enterprise-grade digital labor:

 * **The Reasoning Layer (Daemon)**: A secure "background brain" that manages the logic split between local privacy and API power while maintaining organizational memory.
 * **The Governance Layer (Synapse)**: Our "Access Control" moat.
 Synapse ensures that AI agents operate with granular User-Security Level Attribution, preventing "Shadow AI" and unauthorized data access.